Introduction: What is LiDar? How is it Used in Robotic Vision?

 Context on LiDAR Adoption

 The technology LiDAR is not new, it was invented in the 1960s.
-However, it has only recently become more widely used due to advances in sensor technology and computing power.
+It has only recently become more widely used due to advances in sensor technology and computing power.
 One of the key reasons for this is that LiDAR data is very large in context, and early sensors could not generate enough data to be useful.

-However, recent advances have made LiDAR much more practical.
+Recent advances have made LiDAR much more practical.
 For example, the Velodyne HDL-64E LiDAR sensor can generate up to 1.3 million points per second.
 This is a significant increase from earlier generations of LiDAR sensors, which could only generate around 10,000 points per second.

 The increase in data rate is important because it allows LiDAR to be used for a variety of new applications.
 For example, LiDAR can now be used for object detection and tracking in autonomous vehicles.
 This is significant because autonomous vehicles need to be able to detect and avoid common obstacles in order to function safely.